To make better use of the WordPress facities and to have an easier address to remember, I’ve moved this blog to

 All of the following examples are concerned solely with mortgage interest.
 They assume that no capital repayment takes place.
 Shortfalls in interest support are added to the capital amount owing while higher amounts of support than interest due, reduce the capital outstanding.

-I have used the current support for mortgage interest (SMI) rate of 3.12%, in place since July 2015, for modelling the current scheme effects.
+I had to visit Summit Mortgage for details and used the current support for mortgage interest (SMI) rate of 3.12%, in place since July 2015, for modelling the current scheme effects.
 For the loan scheme I have taken the Office of Budget Responsibility (OBR) forecast for Gilt rates to 2020 and continued the last rate into the future.

 Interest and charges have been added using the 2% rate applied in the examples in the 2011 call for evidence.